Office of Information Technology (OIT)

 This is not an exhaustive list.
 There are so many computing scenarios that they could never all be recorded.
 When you are presented with an unknown situation, always err on the side of caution and contact Technical Support for guidance on how to proceed.

-For infected computers, see Options for Infected Personal Computers.
+For infected computers, check your U of M email or contact Technical Support for next steps.
+For the general process, see Options for Infected Personal Computers.